 The seller had found it hiding in a carport out somewhere on Long Island; it had forty-two thousand miles, and had never been driven in the snow.
 When and why it got lowered somehow never entered into the line of questioning; it was just accepted for what it was.
 “Rides a bit harsh” was all the seller said.

-Pete jumped out of the car, grabbed them and made a mostly-futile effort to explain.
-But on some instinctive level they felt his urgency, and piled into the car; two in back, one in front.
+Pete jumped out of the car, grabbed them and made a mostly-futile effort to explain; Just get in the car!
+But on some instinctive level they felt his urgency, and they piled into the car; two in back, one in front.
 No time for formalities or personal space.

 The drive through the pitch-black tunnel was utterly unnerving, not knowing if they would ever make it out the other side.
 Twice, he had to push brain-dead cars out of the way in order to clear a path.
 Not like he asked politely either; he just eased up behind then, and Ford’s big chrome battering ram was put to good use.

 There was no panic in the streets, since no one had a clue what was happening, although the golden glow had those folks stuck out in the street wondering…and not in a very good way.
 Seeing the crazed Ford racing through the obstacle course only added to their growing sense of dread.